athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 </html>
 ```

-<aside class="blog-post__note">You will notice that we have added a reference to a js and css file in our HTML.
+<aside class="blog-content__note">You will notice that we have added a reference to a js and css file in our HTML.
 We will add those later.
 Please also note that where it says "demo-clojurescript-gh-pages" in the script tag above, it should be the name of your Github project repo.</aside>

 ### Setting up your CSS